tillitis/dev-tillitis/hugo/content/protocol/_index.md

   RSP[3..]   = 0
 ```

-Except response from last chunk of app data which is:
+Except response from last chunk of program data which is:

 ```
 host <-